Jules Stewart Memory transcript 1. Monorail from Breeze Hill to Aigburth

 At Pierhead Towers I'm swept into the elevator.
 Packed in, we stand with knees curved into the backs of knees.
 I keep my place at the door edge, facing the metal, feeling the surge of bodies behind me.
 On strata ten I stride out, most people heading on to twelve.
 Last year ten was popular but the crowd’s fickle.

 I cross the skybridge from Pierhead Towers to Lime Street Interchange.
 From here the strata is a pattern of white lights in grey blocks against the dark night sky, illuminated walkways and the monorail's electric blue lines connect all the hubs like a diagram.
 Light spills down into street level far below, bright pools in the darkness, making the surrounding shadows too dark to see into.
 Who knows what’s going on down there at ground level.
 It’s out of my jurisdiction – so who cares.

 Anyway, come on, tonight we're celebrating.
 Case 166 closed.
-Let's get to Berry-Berry, at least you're guaranteed to get a seat there and Fat Peter's concoctions always hit the spot.
+TO CONTINUE READING AND FIND OUT ABOUT MY NEXT INVESTIGATION COME WITH ME TO BERRY-BERRY at least you're guaranteed to get a seat there and Fat Peter's concoctions always hit the spot.